DAISY Reading Apps User Requirements

 The user should be able to set the background and text color from the full color spectrum.

 Some people need high contrast between text and background, including many older people who lose contrast sensitivity from ageing.
-Some read better with dark text on light background.
+Some individuals prefer reading dark text on a light background.
 Others find it easier to read with low contrast and colors that present less glare.

 For some people, common color combinations or colors from a limited color palette work fine, for example, black text on white background or the inverse with white text on black background.
 For instance, black text on a white background is specifically useful for people with dyslexia.
 Other people need to select more specific background and text colors.
 For example, people who need low brightness overall, need to select the specific background and text colors that provide sufficient contrast for them yet not too high brightness.
 Readable and optimal color combinations differs vastly among individuals and can even vary for one individual depending on conditions such as fatigue and lighting.